Uterine Cancer - Medical Condition

 Cancer of the uterus is the most common cancer of the female reproductive organs.
 It’s the fourth most common cancer among women overall, behind breast cancer, lung cancer, and colorectal cancer.
 Fortunately, it’s also one of the most curable cancers.

-Each year, about 3,900 Canadian women are diagnosed with cancer of the uterus, with a survival rate of over 80%.
+Each year, about 7,200 Canadian women are diagnosed with cancer of the uterus.
+This cancer has a survival rate of over 80%.
 This figure is higher if the cancer is caught early.

 19 out of 20 uterine cancers are cancers of the endometrium, the inner lining of the uterus.
 This is called endometrial cancer.
 The remaining 5% are tumours of the outer muscular lining, called sarcomas.
 In general, sarcomas are more aggressive and spread faster.

 The most important risk factor for endometrial cancer has to do with the hormone estrogen.
 Estrogen stimulates the lining of the uterus (the endometrium) to grow.
 Women with high levels of estrogen in their bodies are at increased risk of endometrial cancer.
 Because cumulative lifetime exposure to estrogen is what counts, and older women are at highest risk.
 Most endometrial cancers appear after menopause, and the risk continues to climb with each successive decade.
-About 95% of these cancers occur in women over the age of 40.
+Over 90% of these cancers occur in women over the age of 45.

 Estrogen is produced in each menstrual cycle, and women who have had more menstrual cycles are at higher risk.
 This means that a 40-year-old woman whose first period came at age 11 is more likely to get an endometrial tumour than a 40-year-old who began menstruating at age 14.
 Since pregnancy interrupts these cycles, women who have had children are at lower risk than those who haven’t.
 The more pregnancies a woman has had, the greater the protective effect.
 However, the number of menstrual cycles and pregnancies a woman has is a much smaller risk factor for developing endometrial cancer than the risk associated with obesity.